 To grab and implement the recurring tasks template for iPad, you’ll go through the same steps as the iPhone users do:

-- Go to the recurring task template for Notion via iPad browser.
+- Go to the recurring task template for Notion via the iPad browser.

-- Your iPad will either launch the Notion app automatically or give you an option to select it.
+- Your iPad will either launch the Notion app automatically or give you the option to select it.

 When Notion opens the recurring task template, select a date from the available calendar to create a new task.
 You will have several different Notion properties to choose from, including naming the task, assigning it to a person, and more.
 You will also have the option to set that task as recurring.
 Here’s how:

 - Next to the Recur Interval (Days) property, enter the frequency of the recurring task.